 This is why I was so excited to make Instant Pot Pork Ribs when I got the Instant Pot Duo Crisp + Air Fryer.
 And I am so happy how they turned out.
 You can use the leftover ribs as toppings for the TikTok Tortilla Wrap Hack.

 Perfect.
 All.
 The.
 Time!
 Fall-off-the bone tender meat with nice sticky caramelized crust.
+It reminds me of all the delicious BBQ ribs I had in Texas.

 I can honestly say that these baby back ribs are my most favourite thing to make on the Instant Pot to the point that I stock on baby back ribs in the freezer so I can make them whenever I want to.